The first step to mewing is putting your tongue up against your palate. But how far back should it be in your mouth?

 You should rest your tongue as far back as possible without discomfort.
 This will allow you to target the entire palate, which will slowly change the face.
 Only prioritizing a specific part of your palate will lead to little results.

-The Importance of Proper Tongue Positioning
+Proper Tongue Positioning

 Tongue positioning, also known as tongue posture, refers to the resting position of our tongues when we’re not actively using them for speaking, eating, or swallowing.